Monastery of São Dinis de Odivelas: History

-The existence of a royal palace in Odivelas meant that the monastery was favoured by some Portuguese monarchs during the Middle Ages.
-An important figure associated with the monastery is Queen Philippa of Lancaster, who lived some time in the monastery until her death in 1415.
-The Queen was provisionally buried in the church of the monastery until being translated to the Monastery of Batalha.
+The existence of a royal palace in Odivelas meant that the abbey was favoured by some Portuguese monarchs during the Middle Ages.
+An important figure associated with the abbey is Queen Philippa of Lancaster, who lived some time there until her death in 1415.
+She was provisionally buried in the church of the monastery until being translated to the Monastery of Batalha.

-In 1669, the Monastery received the visit of Cosimo III de Médici.

-In the early 16th century there were several improvements in the monastery, including the building of a new cloister in Manueline style and a Renaissance gallery by the entrance.
-In the early 18th century, the monastery was frequently visited by King John V, who had a scandalous affair with Mother Paula (1701–1768), abbess of the monastery.
+In the early 16th century there were several improvements, including the building of a new cloister in Manueline style and a Renaissance gallery by the entrance.
+In 1669, the abbey was visited by Cosimo III de Médici.
+In the early 18th century, the abbey was frequently visited by King John V, who had a scandalous affair with Mother Paula (1701–1768), the abbess.
 They had an illegitimate son, José, one of the so-called Children of Palhavã.

-The Odivelas monastery was greatly damaged by the 1755 Lisbon earthquake, and had to be partially rebuilt.
+The buildings were greatly damaged by the 1755 Lisbon earthquake, and had to be partially rebuilt.
 The nave of the church, in particular, was totally remodelled, leaving only the apse and its three chapels in the original 14th-century Gothic style.

 With the dissolution of religious orders in the 19th century, the monastery was adapted by the Portuguese military to serve as an educational institution for girls.